-This review should provide the resident engineer sufficient time to correct deficiencies prior to contract acceptance and verify that elements such as structural treatment BMP, drainage systems, and permanent erosion and sediment controls are constructed in accordance with the project’s plans and specifications.
+This review should provide the resident engineer sufficient time to correct deficiencies before contract acceptance and verify that elements such as structural treatment BMP, drainage systems, and permanent erosion and sediment controls are constructed in accordance with the project’s plans and specifications.

-Just prior to construction contract acceptance and in accordance with Section 3-523, “Final Inspection and Contract Acceptance,” of this manual, the resident engineer must schedule a final inspection with maintenance.
+Just before construction contract acceptance and in accordance with Section 3-523, “Final Inspection and Contract Acceptance,” of this manual, the resident engineer must schedule a final inspection with Maintenance.

 The intent of this review is to:

 - Make sure that issues identified in the 90 Percent Review are complete.

 - Update Form MTCE-0023 to reflect changes and corrective actions implemented since the 90 Percent Review.

 - Facilitate the transfer of Maintenance responsibility from the contractor to Caltrans Maintenance forces.